-A personal loan might be useful if you only need to borrow a relatively small amount, typically up to around £25,000.
+A personal loan will typically let you borrow up to around £25,000.

 A secured loan might allow you to borrow more, but remember, you'll be at a risk of losing your existing home if you fail to make your repayments on time.

-However, bridging loans tend to have high interest rates and this can be a high-risk strategy - you need to consider how you'll repay the loan if the building work takes longer than planned or you can't get a mortgage at the end of it.
+Bridging loans have high interest rates and this can be a high-risk strategy - you need to consider how you'll repay the loan if the building work takes longer than planned or you can't get a mortgage at the end of it.

 A bridging loan usually places a charge on both your current home and your future one, so your current property and your project may both be at risk if you can't keep up with repayments.

-However, if you can achieve a substantially lower interest rate on a standard mortgage, it might still be worthwhile, so speak to a mortgage adviser to go through your available options.
+Most self-build mortgages have early repayment charges, but if you can get a substantially lower interest rate on a standard mortgage, it might still be worthwhile.

 As you complete each section of the build, with the lender potentially inspecting the work before each payment is made.